APPIC Match and Post-Match Vacancy ServicePolicies for Non-APPIC Member Internship Programs

 Eligibility Requirements for Non-Members

-Due to the APPIC Board’s commitment to assuring that internships participating in the Match and PMVS are of high quality, APPIC implemented a new policy this year that establishes a set of minimum requirements that non-member internship programs must meet to be eligible for the 2017 Match.
+Due to the APPIC Board’s commitment to assuring that internships participating in the Match and PMVS are of high quality, APPIC has implemented a policy that establishes a set of minimum requirements that non-member internship programs must meet to be eligible for the 2018 Match.
 When registering for the Match, the Training Director must certify that the non-member program meets the following criteria:

 - The psychology internship is an organized training program, with a defined curriculum, that provides interns with a planned sequence of training experiences.
 The primary focus and purpose is assuring breadth and quality of training.
 The internship has a written statement that provides a clear description of the nature of the training program and is made available to prospective interns.

 - The internship program has a clearly designated doctoral level staff psychologist who is responsible for the integrity and quality of the training program.
 This person is actively licensed, certified, or registered by the Board of Examiners in the jurisdiction where the program exists, and is present at the training facility for a minimum of 20 hours per week.

 - Regularly scheduled individual supervision is provided by one or more doctoral level licensed psychologists, at a ratio of no less than one hour of supervision for every 20 internship hours.

 - The internship provides training in a range of psychological assessment and intervention activities conducted directly with recipients of psychological services.

 - The internship must provide at least two hours per week in didactic activities such as case conferences, seminars, in-service training, or grand rounds.